 Introduction

+Right now, U.S. CPA firms considering U.S. Accounting Outsourcing find themselves on the horns of a dilemma, choosing between two options.
+Should they select an offshore or nearshore destination for outsourced accounting?
+Often, they need to weigh the benefits and disadvantages of both these approaches.
 In this blog, we will explore the differences between nearshoring and offshoring and examine where U.S. firms should outsource their accounting.
 So, let us understand the benefits and challenges of nearshoring and offshoring, as these two are crucial to U.S. Accounting Outsourcing decisions.
 But first, a brief primer on both!
+U.S. Accounting Outsourcing

 What is Nearshoring?

 As part of this process, accounting processes are relocated to a nearby country, often in a similar time zone.
 Popular nearshoring destinations for U.S. firms include Mexico and Canada.
+Now, let us examine both the benefits and challenges of nearshoring.
+This factor helps U.S. CPA firms decide on the right move for their organization.

 Benefits of Nearshoring: